The global behaviors for defocusing wave equations in two dimensional exterior region: Local and global existence

 \section{Local and global existence}

-The local existence of strong solution to \eqref{Eq:oe} follows easily from the energy inequality, which proof is almost the same with that in $\rR^{1+2}$ (see, e.g., Evans \cite{MR2597943}).
-The only difference is that we only need to control $\|\phi\|_{L_x^\infty}$ so that $\varE_{1,0}$ is enough.
+The local well posed of strong solution to \eqref{Eq:oe} in $H^2\times H^1$ follows easily from the energy inequality, which proof is almost the same as that in $\rR^{1+2}$ (see, e.g., Evans \cite{MR2597943}).
+The same approach can also be applied in our case when $\varE_{1,0}$ is finite.